 8. Rinse Off your Parts

 Remove the grates and the drip tray from the soapy water and rinse them off with a water hose or a bucket of cold water.
 When you are done, place them back inside the grill.

 Remember to wear protective gloves when working on the inside of your grill to prevent burns and serious injuries.

-Taking proper care of your grill is essential to safe and consistent operation.
-Cleaning a grill may add a few minutes to your clean up time, but it will preserve your grill for years to come.
+Taking proper care of your grill is essential to the safe and consistent operation.
+Cleaning a grill may add a few minutes to your clean-up time, but it will preserve your grill for years to come.